 “An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.”

-The idea that people and not capital is what adds competitive edge has become a cornerstone in moving the business world into the modern era.
+The idea that people and not capital are what adds a competitive edge to business has become a cornerstone in moving the business world into the modern era.

-5 reasons why you should invest in your organisation’s learning:
+5 reasons you should invest in your organisation’s learning:

-- Improves business performance, productivity and efficiency and helps gain a competitive edge.
+- Improves business performance, staff productivity and efficiency, which helps gain a competitive edge.

-- Improves employee’s skills and knowledge for their current job role.
+- Improves employee’s skills and knowledge for their current job role, giving them a sense of pride and ownership.

-- Enhances organisational development ie fostering of shared attitudes and values.
+- Enhances organisational development, ie. fostering of shared attitudes and values, which build a strong business culture and environment.

 - Compliance with legal requirements.

-Let’s be honest, there are many more reasons than just 5, the majority of these being unique to your organisation.
+There are many more reasons than just five, the majority of these being unique to your organisation.
 The bottom line is if you want to succeed you must invest in building the knowledge and experience of your workforce.

 The breakdown: What is organisational learning?